BenceLovas/beo-surface/README.md

 ## TODOS

+- add text color to skill colors (a few colors are not well suited with black font)
+- add skill abrreviation chips to skill column
+- create a skill column component to be able to add it to employee form as welll

 - Show skills like chips (Add abbr filed for skills)
 - show skills as badges in table view - decide how it should behave when skill edition is active (first guess is to make it dissapear)